-Unions, union organizing, collective bargaining, labor-management partnerships, labor-management relations in the healthcare industry, nurses' unions, labor history
+Unions, union organizing, collective bargaining, labor-management partnerships, labor-management relations in healthcare and law enforcement, nurses' unions, labor history

 Paul F. Clark is a Professor of Labor and Employment Relations.
 His research interests include employment relations in the U.S. healthcare industry; union structure, government, and administration; union member commitment and participation; and new union member orientation and socialization.
 He is the author of four books, including Building More Effective Unions, first published by Cornell ILR Press in 2001, second edition 2009.
 His research has appeared in the leading scholarly journals in industrial and labor relations and applied psychology.
 Clark regularly teaches undergraduate and graduate courses on employment relations.
 He holds a Master's degree from the Cornell ILR School and a Ph.D. from the University of Pittsburgh.
 He has served as a visiting professor at the University of St. Andrews (Scotland, U.K.), the University of Strathclyde (Scotland, U.K.), the Royal Melbourne Institute of Technology (Australia), Monash University (Australia), the University of Melbourne (Australia), Victoria University of Wellington (New Zealand), and the University of Arizona (U.S.).